Contrasting Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN)

 Valuation and Earnings

-This table compares Driven Brands and Monro’s revenue, earnings per share (EPS) and valuation.
+This table compares Monro and Driven Brands’ gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue